In this article:

 - Management Information Systems for the Hotel Industry

-Associate Degree in Hotel Management
+Associate Degree in Hotel Management - Two Year Duration

 In most cases, an Associate Degree in Hotel Management prepares students for entry- and mid- level roles in the lodging industry.
 These may include dining room/banquet supervisor, front-office supervisor, or guest services associate.